Abattoirs railway station: History

 The State Abattoirs and adjacent Abattoirs railway line had become neglected by the 1970s, and falling meat exports as well as rising debt led to uncertainty surrounding the future of the facility.
 Due to the fall in demand, all rail services beyond ceased on 9 November 1984; the final day of service to Abattoirs station which closed on the same day.

-The State Abattoirs itself closed on 10 June 1988, and was demolished in order to redevelop the area into Sydney Olympic Park for the 2000 Summer Olympics.
+The State Abattoirs itself closed on 10 June 1988, and was demolished to redevelop the area into Sydney Olympic Park for the 2000 Summer Olympics.
 The site of the former station is now part of the Sydney Showground, near the Sydney Showground Stadium.

 Description

-A single dead-end terminal side platform was provided for passenger services, located at the northeast side of the Metropolitan Meatworks within the abattoirs complex.
+A single one-sided bay platform was provided for passenger services, located at the northeast side of the Metropolitan Meatworks within the abattoirs complex.
 Half the platform was constructed from brick, and the other half was wooden.
 A level crossing was located at the through end of the platform.
 Multiple raised loading docks were also constructed for the transportation of animals to, and meat products from, the State Abattoirs.
 Three tracks were laid in the immediate vicinity of the station.